I have created/worked on to improve digital literacy and human development.

-Founded in 2018, Seidea is a social enterprise that exists to close the cybersecurity gender gap faced by Black, Asian and Minority Ethnic women.
-We offer cybersecurity e-learning lectures and webinars from industry experts for a membership fee of £14.99 per month and reinvest 35% of our profits on our community initiatives: Sei-Code, Sei-Policy and Seipod.
-We are currently working on a mentoring scheme to empower 15 women in developing countries.
+Founded in 2018, Seidea is an online school with a social mission of upskilling 1 million Black, Asian and Minority Ethnic (BAME) women for careers in cybersecurity by 2030.
+We offer cybersecurity webinars and courses from industry experts for a membership fee of £12 per month and reinvest 35% of our profits on our community initiatives: Sei-Code, Sei-Policy and Seipod.
+We are currently running a Virtual Internship Programme with 12 BAME Women.

-Founded in 2019, Seinfo is a project by SAIDEA Foundation, a charity located in Nigeria with an aim to equip women and young people with digital skills needed for economic empowerment.
+Founded in 2019, Seinfo is a social learning platform that equips women and young people with digital skills needed for economic empowerment.
 The platform allows users to create an account, add to the digital library and converse with other users.The platform has an ambitious aim to have country representatives in every African nation to ensure that as we become more technologically advanced, Africa is not left behind.

 Sei-Code is an empowerment project sponsored by Google and managed by Seidea, which teaches BAME girls aged 9-16 how to code and build up their confidence through animated storytelling.
 Using Scratch, Google CS-First club introduces students to programming through fun video game development.
-The project sole mission is to raise the aspirations of BAME Girls in the Bexley Area.
+The project sole mission is to raise the aspirations of BAME Girls globally.